RanXom/winix/README.md

 - Keep external dependencies minimal.

 ### Issue Reporting
+- Firstly, use the [Github Discussions](https://github.com/0xsambit/winix/discussions) to discuss which issues to work on and talk about the features or any questions about the project.
+Everything related to the project has to be first address in the discussions under appropriate category, only after then issues will be assigned.
 - Use [GitHub Issues](https://github.com/0xsambit/winix/issues) for bugs, feature requests, and questions.
 - Provide detailed steps to reproduce bugs.
+- It is important to note that if the PA doesn't assign an issue to you, and you complete the PR, it will still be accepted ( if it is correct ) , but no points will be given

 ---